Dynamic Views - Scenario 11: 3D Enterprise Architecture Blueprint

 In enterprise architecture we work with stakeholders, viewpoints and views.
 With this, we can provide focused visualizations to people to support their decision-making as a director, a manager, an analyst, a designer, and a developer.

 For instance, a financial controller or purchaser might be interested to know for which application more user licenses are used than bought and for which applications there are no service levels agreements (SLAs) with the suppliers.

 The purchaser in this case as a stakeholder has an SLA-viewpoint.
 The SLA viewpoint is a set of rules that filter out data from a model.
 Application on to the model, the resulting SLA application view only shows applications for which we have no SLAs.

 Below you see an example view: the filtered out applications and relations can be hidden or made transparent, like in this example:

 7. Reuse the Visualization template

-Until now we have entered data, create links, models and views.
+Until now, we have entered data and created links, models and views.

 We are going to choose which icons we use to generate/visualize the data which form the views with.